 An amateur artist himself, he believes in art's power to heal and unite, especially when it pursues Beauty, Truth, and Love with masterful craft.
 Learn more at conru.com.

-Tenaya Sims brings a rare blend of creative industry experience (Crystal Dynamics, Activision) and deep immersion in classical art traditions (Watts Atelier, apprenticeship with Juliette Aristides).
+Tenaya Sims brings a rare blend of creative industry experience (Crystal Dynamics, Activision) and deep immersion in classical art traditions (Watts Occidental, apprenticeship with Juliette Aristides).

 Tenaya isn't just overseeing the program—he's a key part of the experiment.
 He manages day-to-day operations while also undertaking a significant commission as a participating fellow, providing invaluable peer insight.